jdb/jdb.github.com/concurrent/deferred.rst

    class MyClient(HTTPClient):
        gotHtml(html):
-           "here my specific client code parsing the html"
+           "here my specific custom client code parsing the html"

-Twisted indeed provides similar pattern, but Twisted also introduces a powerful abstraction to represent an event and its pending action: the :class:`Deferred` is an object which can holds a function.
-The code creating a request is expected to return a result, which is unavailable at this point, so instead, it returns a deferred, for which the requesting code expect the user to be filled it with a function to process the results.
+Twisted indeed provides similar pattern, but Twisted also introduces a powerful abstraction to represent an asynchronous function call: an event and its pending action.
+The :class:`Deferred` is an object which can holds a function.
+The code creating a request is expected to return a result, which is unavailable at that point, so instead, it returns a deferred, for which the requesting code expect the user to be filled it with a function to process the results.
 The requester object which is usually an instance of child class of :class:`Protocol` also keeps a reference to this deferred and should call the callback, as soon as it is notified by the reactor that the data is received.
 The Twisted documentation calls it a "promise of a result", here_ and there_.

 .. _here: http://twistedmatrix.com/documents/current/core/howto/defer.html

 .. _there: http://twistedmatrix.com/documents/current/core/howto/gendefer.html

-.. _Spoiler:

-Here are a hundred Twisted concurrent pending increments on a global variable, using deferreds:

->>> from time import time as now
->>> from twisted.internet.defer import Deferred
->>>
->>> def request():
-...     return Deferred()
->>>
->>> counter, start = 0, now()
->>> deferreds = [request().addCallback(incr) for i in xrange(100)]
->>>
->>> # There is a hundred concurrent pending actions at this point ...
->>>
->>> # ... fire NOW !
->>> for d in deferreds:
-...     d.callback(None)
-...
->>> elapsed = now() - start
->>> 2 * elapsed < no_lock
-True
->>> counter
-100000

-This code runs even twice faster as the code running 100 threads without locks, and is has the noticeable advantages of being correct.
 Here are three great things about the Deferred:

 - avoid the requirement to subclass anything to write a callback.
 No need for the object oriented programming to kick in, good old